 To make the election, attach a statement to your timely filed income tax return (determined with extensions) for the first tax year of the election.
 Write at the top of the statement "NOTIFICATION OF ELECTION UNDER SECTION 460(b)(6)."
 Include on the statement your name, identifying number, and the effective date of the election.
 Also identify the trades or businesses that involve long-term contracts.
-Once made, the election applies to all contracts completed during the election year and all later tax years and may not be revoked without IRS consent.
-See Temporary Regulations section 1.460-6T(j) for more details.
+Once made, the election applies to all contracts completed during the election year and all later tax years, and may not be revoked without IRS consent.
+See Regulations section 1.460-6(j) for more details.
+If you timely filed your return without making the election, you may make the election on an amended return filed no later than 6 months after the due date of your tax return (excluding extensions).
+Write "Filed pursuant to section 301.9100" at the top of the amended return.